 Dennis Wilson helped him come close to breaking a deal with Brother Records.
-Although by 1969, Manson and his family grew ever more disturbing and his behavior stirred away any chance of him sealing a record deal and becoming a recognized musician.
+Although by 1969, Wilson and his family grew ever more disturbed by his behavior.
+It stirred away any chance of him sealing a record deal and becoming a recognized musician.

-Once Manson’s name was buzzing in the media after his arrest, people wanted to know more about the cult leader his music released under the title ‘Lie: The Love and Terror Cult’, albeit for all the wrong reasons during his trial in the 1970’s.
+Manson’s name is now buzzing in the media after his arrest.
+People want to know more about the cult leader his music released under the title ‘Lie: The Love and Terror Cult’.
+Albeit for all the wrong reasons during his trial in the 1970’s.

 I’m a sucker for a basic, folksy guitar and raspy vocals.

 There is a raw, expressive energy to its simplistic nature, and to my surprise I enjoyed listening to this album.
 Manson evokes that evocative ambiance with his robust vocals and hard-hitting strumming patterns.

 Nonetheless his guitar playing is simplistic, disorganized and off tempo at times.
 His music really open the gates to Manson’s inner world.

 Around the time he was recording this album, they released two highly experimental albums, Revolver (1966) and Sgt.
 Pepper’s Lonely-Hearts Club Band (1967) that took on a far more psychedelic twist.
 They were featuring sitars and a concoction of other trippy sounds, like this one track:

 Bringing a haphazard sitar into his sound on a couple of tracks, however his execution isn’t quite as elegant.

 Regardless, listening in to ‘Ego’, triggers a psychedelic ‘mind-fuck’.
 He chants that the Freudian ego ‘is a too much thing’ and you should let it all go, releasing yourself from the burdens false consciousness.